How we save lives / Epidemic prevention / Laws and Regulations – v3

 - Fund preparedness activities outside of emergencies

 A framework designed for one legal system may not function in another.
-Effective legal reform connects international standards such as the International Health Regulations (IHR) (2005) to each country’s own legal traditions, structures and national priorities.
+Effective legal reform connects international obligations such as the International Health Regulations (IHR) (2005) to each country’s own legal traditions, structures and national priorities.

 Highlights